I learnt something new this weekend.

 Paterson, is a Scottish born artist well-known for her monumental projects that ‘consider our place on earth in the context of geological time and change.’
 Her work includes broadcasting the sound of a glacier melting (2007-2008), mapping all the dead stars (2009), sending a recast meteorite back into space (2012-2014), and creating a cosmic colour wheel that captures all the colours of the universe throughout its existence (2019).

-The Future Library is an artwork 100 years in the making, in Oslo, Norway.
+The Future Library is an artwork 100 years in the making, based in Oslo, Norway.
 It’s a ‘living, breathing, organic artwork, unfolding over one hundred years.’

 In May 2014, Paterson planted 1000 Norwegian spruce trees in Nordmarka, a forested area north of Oslo.
 It’s a protected green space cared for by foresters within the Agency of Urban Environment.
 Hikers are encouraged to walk through the forest.